 1. Outside Review Recommendation: The salaries of GAs should be raised as soon as possible to the level of regional peer institutions.
-(At the University of Kansas, the current salary is \$13,850.)
+For example, at the University of Missouri, the current salary is \$18,025, at the University of Oklahoma it's \$17,595, and so on, while ours is an uncompetitive \$12,400, some 2/3's of a regionally competitive rate.